 I am getting my master's later today.
 As I begin reflecting on that journey to my MA degree, it made me think about my experience.
-Earlier this week I saw someone's tweet, and it made me think about my own experience.
+Earlier this week I saw someone's tweet about diversity in college, and it made me think about my own experience.

 When I went to college I knew I would see less black people.
 I came from a school with about a 60/40 mix between white and black people so it was honestly pretty mixed compared to other Arkansas cities.

 Going to college was a whole other ball game though, and this was further seen when I went to get my Master's degree.

 Let's chat about my personal experience being the only black student in class: